darthvandor13/CSC212-Virtual-Storyteller/README.md

 This project demonstrates a **proof of concept** where a **NAO robot** serves as the expressive medium for a **virtual storyteller** powered by **generative AI**.
 The robot listens for spoken keywords, sends them to an OpenAI-powered story generation service, and narrates the resulting story using its onboard Text-to-Speech (TTS) engine.

 The system is designed to be easily extensible.
-While this version uses keyword recognition and a simple webhook, the architecture could integrate with more robust conversation engines such as **Google Dialogflow CX** and **Vertex AI Conversational Agents** for richer, multi-turn dialogue.
+While this version uses keyword recognition and a simple webhook, the architecture could integrate with more robust conversation engines such as **Google Conversational Agents (Dialogflow CX)** for richer, multi-turn dialogue.

 ---